PavanButke/springboot/README.md

 ThymleafSampl --> Assignment given to Implement the logic using Thymleaf --> SpringBoot + Thymleaf

+ProductService --> Assignment was given to create an Product Service SpringBoot Project.

 CopounAppProject --> Where I implement all the changes taught in class on daily basis.

-PavanProject --> It Student Project , here I have implemented changes to be made on Student App.
+PavanProject --> It Student Project , here I have implemented changes to be made on Student App. + Applied entire #Jenkins Operations over it.

-ProductService --> Assignment was given to create an Product Service SpringBoot Project

 ServiceDiscovery --> It is a project where I have implemented Eureka , OpenFeign to create a microservice,